johanmeijer/grott/README.md

     proxy mode:
     + Simple configuration
-    + Only Growatt IP records are being analysed and process by Grott
+    + Only Growatt IP records are being analysed and processed by Grott
     + Less resource intensive
     + No sudo rights needed
     - If Grott is not running no data will be sent to the Growatt server